 Economic Analysis Services

-The Economic Development Department at the RPCGB has four different types of economic analysis services: economic impact modeling, specialized studies, feasibility studies, and economic reports.
+The Economic Development Department at the RPCGB provides two types of economic analysis services: economic impact modeling and economic assessment.
 Each service provides member governments with a report containing an in-depth analysis of relevant data and economic conditions on their project and/or region.

 If you are interested in learning more about this program please contact Allie Haynes, Economic Development Specialist, at ahaynes@rpcgb.org.
 You can also refer to the “Economic Impact Modeling Information Sheet” and FAQs below.